 • Contributions.
 In general, nonprofits report donor-restricted contributions or donations as restricted revenues or gains, which increase net assets with donor restrictions.

 • In-Kind Contributions.
 Nonfinancial donations, or in-kind contributions, are a separate line item.
 These are goods and services that your organization would have to purchase if donors did not contribute them.
-Common in-kind contributions include donations of land, buildings, and materials and supplies.
+Common in-kind contributions include donations of land, buildings, and supplies.
 They can also include the use of facilities or utilities and professional services, such as pro bono legal services.

 • Net Assets Released from Restrictions.
 This category represents reclassifications of previously restricted net assets.
 Releases can occur when the donor’s stipulated time has elapsed or when the donor’s intended purpose for the funds has been fulfilled.